-German court upholds Kuwait Airways’ refusal of Israeli
+German court upholds Kuwait Airways’ refusal of Israeli man

-BERLIN (AP) — A German appeals court has upheld a ruling that Kuwait’s national airline did not have to transport an Israeli citizen because of Kuwait’s boycott of Israel.
+BERLIN (AP) — A German appeals court upheld a ruling Tuesday that Kuwait’s national airline did not have to transport an Israeli citizen because of Kuwait’s boycott of Israel.

-The Israeli man had sued the airline after he booked a flight from Frankfurt to Bangkok with a stop-over in Kuwait City.
+The Israeli man, identified in court papers as Adar M., a student living in Germany, had sued the airline after he booked a flight in 2016 from Frankfurt to Bangkok with a stop-over in Kuwait City.
 Kuwait Airways canceled his booking when he revealed he had an Israeli passport and offered to book him on another airline.

-The Frankfurt state court called the boycott “unacceptable” but said Tuesday it meant the Israeli man would not have been able to enter the transit area of Kuwait City airport, so the airline could not have fulfilled its contract.
+The man refused the offer and filed the lawsuit, seeking compensation for alleged discrimination.
+He also insisted the airline should have to accept him as a passenger.

-It dismissed as “irrelevant,” however, the airline’s fear of legal repercussions at home, saying Kuwait’s boycott had no legal standing in Germany.
+The Frankfurt state court called the boycott of Israel “unacceptable” but said it meant the Israeli man would not have been able to enter the transit area of Kuwait City airport anyway, so the airline could not have fulfilled its contract.

 Most Read Nation & World Stories